Master of Science Vitality and Ageing

 For pioneers of tomorrow's medical care

-At present we are experiencing an unprecedented seniors population growth, which means that the elderly and ageing issues are more prominent than ever.
+At present we are experiencing an unprecedented population growth in seniors, as a consequence elderly and ageing issues are more prominent than ever.
 More than half of all elderly people who have ever lived, are alive today.

 But despite best efforts, life will still end with a period of poor health and disabilities.
-Care for the elderly differs from that of children and adults, as it involves the treatment of multiple, concurrent diseases (multi-morbidity) which leads to under- and over-treatment.
-Above all, not only purely biomedical aspects need to be considered but other influencing factors such as the impact of healthcare structures and the social welfare position of the elderly need to be included and part of the total strategy.
+Care for the elderly differs from that for children and adults, as it involves the treatment of multiple, concurrent diseases (multi-morbidity) which in current treatment can lead to under- and over-treatment.
+Above all, not only purely biomedical aspects need to be considered but other influencing factors such as the impact of healthcare structures and the social position of the elderly need to be included and part of the total strategy.

 The Master of Science Vitality and Ageing is accredited by the Dutch-Flemish Accreditation Organisation (NVAO) and registered in the CROHO and thus meets the quality standards for higher education.
 This degree programme is not funded and does not count as a second master's degree.

 "In the course Multimorbidity we learned some revolutionary

 concepts that bring into question some of the current practices of geriatric medicine.
 I find this stimulating."

 "Listening to lectures by researchers whose papers I have read before in high-profile medical and scientific journals, has been both humbling and inspiring."